What is Osteoarthritis?

 How is OA diagnosed?

 A GP can generally diagnose OA based on reported symptoms and a physical examination of the affected joint.
-Persistent pain, joint stiffness for less than 30 minutes, reduced function, joint crepitus, restricted motion and bony enlargements are 6 key features that lead to a confident diagnosis of OA.
+Persistent pain, joint stiffness for more than 30 minutes, reduced function, joint crepitus (grating sound), restricted motion and bony enlargements are six key features that lead to a confident diagnosis of OA.
 Further testing can be conducted to aid in the diagnosis of OA, these include X-ray, MRI, and blood tests.

 How can Activate Health help you?

-Here at Activate Health we are passionate about providing top quality Exercise Physiology to ensure all our clients receive the care and outcomes they deserve and work for.
-Accredited Exercise Physiologist (AEP’s) are trained to provide evidence-based exercise interventions to individuals at high risk of developing, or with existing, chronic conditions and injuries.
-Exercise is clinically proven and recommended to manage OA.
-Research shows that exercise benefits induvial with wide range of OA severities.
+Here at Activate Health we are passionate about providing top quality Exercise Physiology to ensure all our clients receive the care and outcomes they deserve.
+Accredited Exercise Physiologists (AEPSs) are trained to provide evidence-based exercise interventions to individuals at high risk of developing, or with existing, chronic conditions and injuries.
+OA Research shows that exercise benefits individual with wide range of OA severities.
 Exercise has been shown to be just as effective as pain medication and anti-inflammatory medication in relieving symptoms of OA.
-Using exercise as a medicine our AEP’s can:
+Using exercise as a medicine, our team can help you:-

 - Improve general wellbeing.

-Recommendation for people suffering with OA are to exercise 4 – 5 times a week for at least 30 minutes.
-It is important to being exercise slowly and progress gradually.
+Recommendations for people suffering with OA are to exercise 4 – 5 times a week for at least 30 minutes.
+It is important to exercise slowly and progress gradually.
 Strength and aerobic exercise are recommended forms for people with OA.
-Hydrotherapy (water) exercise is highly recommended for people with OA, as the water bouncy minuses the load placed on the joints and reduces pain on weight-bearing.
-It is highly recommended that before starting exercise you receive a comprehensive assessment by an AEP to insure safe exercise procedures are followed.
+Hydrotherapy (water) exercise is highly recommended for people with OA, as the water buoyancy minuses the load placed on the joints and reduces pain on weight-bearing.
+It is highly recommended that before starting exercise you receive a comprehensive assessment by an AEP to ensure safe exercise procedures are followed.

 5/16 Blanchard st, Berserker